 Docker deployment and orchestration

-Kubernetes is an open source container orchestration platform descended from a project developed for internal use at Google.
+Kubernetes is an open-source container orchestration platform descended from a project developed for internal use at Google.
 Kubernetes schedules and automates tasks integral to the management of container-based architectures, including container deployment, updates, service discovery, storage provisioning, load balancing, health monitoring, and more.
 In addition, the open source ecosystem of tools for Kubernetes—which includes Istio and Knative—enables organizations to deploy a high-productivity platform-as-a-service (PaaS) for containerized applications and a faster on-ramp to serverless computing.

 Docker and IBM Cloud